davicitoafc/davicitoafc/README.md

 # Hi there, I'm David

 <p align="left">
   I'm a Software Engineer focused on DevOps and Cloud Infrastructure.
-Currently working on an NFC management tool called <a href="https://kitetags.com">kitetags</a> and messing around on my homelab
+Currently working on an NFC management tool called <a href="https://kitetags.com">kitetags</a> and on my free time, I love messing around on my homelab
 </p>

 ---